jerboa88/Compare-Form-Backends/README.md

 </div>

+# About

+Want to add a contact form to your Jamstack or static site?
+Form backend services can help you do that.

+This repository is a comparison of free form backend services for static sites.
+It includes a list of services, their features, and limitations.
+The list is divided into two sections: open-source and self-hostable services, and free plans from popular form backend providers.

 # Plans

 ## Open source and self-hostable

+Open source form backends that you can host yourself.
+These services usually have an instance available for public use as well.
+If there are usage limits that apply to this instance, they will be in the table below.

 | Provider        | Sites | Forms | Submissions | Email Addresses | Custom Redirect Page | Direct replies | Domain Whitelist | File Attachments | Auto Responder | Spam Protection | Integrations | Webhooks | Standalone | Notes |
 | --------------- | ----- | ----- | ----------- | --------------- | -------------------- | -------------- | ---------------- | ---------------- | -------------- | --------------- | ------------ | -------- | ---------- | ----- |